Student guide to harassment and sexual misconduct

 3. Non-disclosure agreements

-From 1 September 2024 non-disclosure agreements (NDAs) will be banned where they cover allegations of harassment or sexual misconduct.
+From 1 September 2024 non-disclosure agreements (NDAs) are banned where they cover allegations of harassment or sexual misconduct.

 This means universities and colleges must not prevent or restrict students from disclosing information about an allegation.